vaishanth5483394/Hospital-Ai/README.md

 | `HINDSIGHT_BANK_ID` | No | Memory bank name (default: hospital-ai) |
 | `PORT` | No | Server port (default: 3000) |

+🧠 How the Memory Works

+Before responding — Hindsight searches past conversations for relevant context (recall) The LLM generates a response using the current query + inventory + recalled memory After responding — the conversation is saved back to Hindsight (retain) for future recall

+Each user has isolated memory, so staff members get personalized context without overlap.

 ## Architecture

 ```